Latest posts by PAULINA (see all)

 Describe the ways the Harlem community has embraced you, uplifted you, and made you proud?

 The city has totally embraced me from the beginning of my career.
-It has been a combination of timing, luck and good relationships.
-These kinds of events are important for the community and I am happy that I am able to put on these functions and also give back to the community with the donations we receive.
+It has been a combination of timing, luck, and good relationships.
+These events are important for the community and I am happy that I am able to put on these functions and also give back to the community with the donations we receive.

 How did you get involved in music and DJing?